Elina Svitolina: 2023: Wimbledon semifinal

+2024–25: Two major quarterfinals

+At the 2024 Australian Open, Svitolina reached the fourth round, but retired with a back injury in her match against Linda Nosková.

+Seeded 21st at Wimbledon, she defeated world No. 10, Ons Jabeur, in the third round and Wang Xinyu in round four, to set up a quarterfinal against fourth seed Elena Rybakina which she lost in straight sets.

+She ended her 2024 season early at the end of September following her withdrawal due to surgery from the China Open.

+With her second-round win over Caroline Dolehide at the 2025 Australian Open, Svitolina became the first Ukrainian player, male or female, in the Open Era with 100 main-draw wins at Grand Slam tournaments.
+She subsequently reached the quarterfinals with wins over fourth seed Jasmine Paolini and former world No. 9, Veronika Kudermetova, for the third time at the tournament.

 Playing style

+Svitolina is a defensive baseliner.
 The Guardian described Svitolina's playing style as "deceptively casual", but being capable of "brilliant displays" when in good form.
 Svitolina is capable of turning defense into offense when given the chance, and is capable of hitting low-risk winners from defensive positions.
 Her groundstrokes are very consistent and are hit with moderate power, although she is capable of hitting groundstrokes with significant power when the opportunity arises.
 Her backhand is her stronger side, especially down the line and on the run, although both her forehand and her backhand penetrate deep into the court.
 Her second serve is particularly weak and often exploited allowing return winners.
 She often struggles if playing against someone who is very aggressive and not making many unforced errors on that day.
 Her first serve speed peaks at 110 mph, allowing her to serve aces.
 She has been known to struggle with volleying at the net, but she possesses good reactions, and she can accelerate well across the court to deal with short balls.
 Her favourite surfaces are grass and clay, although she is yet to reach a singles final on grass.